Tests of the Atomki anomaly in lepton pair decays of heavy mesons: Introduction

-{\it \bf 1.
-Introduction} The existence of a light vector boson weakly coupled to Standard Model (SM) fermions, has been suggested as a solution to the observed discrepancy between the SM prediction and the experimental measurement of the muon $g-2$ magnetic moment anomaly (see for example~\cite{Fayet:2007ua,Pospelov:2008zw}).
+The existence of a light vector boson weakly coupled to Standard Model (SM) fermions, has been suggested as a solution to the observed discrepancy between the SM prediction and the experimental measurement of the muon $g-2$ magnetic moment anomaly (see for example~\cite{Fayet:2007ua,Pospelov:2008zw}).
 It may be also a good candidate as a mediator of dark and ordinary matter interactions~\cite{Fayet:2007ua,Pospelov:2008zw}.
 Several strategies aiming their detection in different collider and fixed target experiments have not found any signal so far~\cite{Essig:2013lka,wfip2020}, but have excluded different regions in the mass and coupling strenghts of parameter space.
 Theoretically, different models can accomodate a light vector boson and its required interactions through dimension-four kinetic mixing with SM neutral gauge bosons and their interactions with fermionic currents of SM or dark matter particles~\cite{Fayet:2007ua,Pospelov:2008zw,Essig:2013lka}.

 The anomalies recently reported in the invariant-mass spectrum and angular distribution of lepton pairs produced in $^8$Be$^*$ transitions to its ground state \cite{Krasznahorkay:2015iga}, reinforces the interest in searches of light vector bosons.
 The observed anomalies seems to require the existence of a spin-1 boson named $X17$ \cite{Krasznahorkay:2015iga,Feng:2016jff,Feng:2016ysn} with mass $m_X=(16.7 \pm 0.35\pm 0.50)$ MeV and a relative ratio $B(^8{\rm Be}^* \to ^8{\rm \!
 Be} X)/B(^8{\rm Be}^* \to ^8{\rm \!
 Be} \gamma) =5.8\times 10^{-6}$~\cite{Feng:2016ysn}.
 Couplings to standard model first-generation fermions of $\mathcal{O}(10^{-3})$ (in units of the the electron charge), required to explain this ratio is not discarded by other data.
 More recently, the same group seems to confirm the $X17$ particle in studies of the $0^-\to 0^+$ transitions of $^4$He \cite{Krasznahorkay:2019lyl}.
+Several new physics extensions of the SM have been proposed in the literature with the required couplings to interpret the Atomki anomaly, including enlarged Higgs and/or gauge sectors (see, for instance, Refs.~\cite{Feng:2016ysn,DelleRose:2017xil,DelleRose:2018eic,DelleRose:2018pgm,Seto:2020jal,Nomura:2020kcw}).
+Despite the excitement generated by these anomalies, one must be warned that the addition of radiative corrections to the leading one photon exchange amplitude may be responsible \cite{Aleksejevs:2021zjw} for generating the bumps reported in the angle and mass spectrum of electron-positron pairs in $^8$Be$^*$ transitions.